pivotal/docs-tap/supply-chain/platform-engineering/explanation/components.hbs.md

 [Detailed Specification in the API Section](../../reference/api/component.hbs.md)

 Components encapsulate "work to be done" in composable and re-usable pieces.
-Components are analogous to steps, stages, jobs, and tasks in other CI/CD offerings.
+Components are analogous to steps, stages, jobs, and, tasks in other CI/CD offerings.
 Components are unique from other CI/CD offerings in three distinct ways:

 1. Components' configuration requirements are declared, static, and enforced.
 The configuration is used to build a [Workload] Resource that is strongly typed and well-documented.